 There are of course the Italians who are the holy grail of critics because they grew up with these flavor memories AND they have completed technical, vocational culinary training.
 But I remain convinced that those of us who are insiders to a culture at hand, remain somewhat subjective in our judgement.
 These memories are connected with love, and how can you objectively convince someone that a dish is better that their nonnas or mammas?
 Unless they really were terrible cooks and I’m sure this memory association isn’t the case entirely, but it’s simply an observation/thought I play with from time to time.

-That being said, I can admit to bias when I say that I was not a fan of the torshi (the pickled vegetables), probably because it was different from my aunts.
+That being said, I can admit to subjective bias whenever going to an Iranian restaurant because at some point, I’ll compare it to my family’s cooking.
 Objectively, the Persian food at Ristorante Tehran is worth a visit and accurately represents the flavor profile and technique of some of Iran’s most iconic dishes.
-While I will admit I did eat remarkably well in Iran and this eatery in Florence pales slightly in comparison, I am impressed with what the owners have managed to accomplish.
+While I will admit I did eat remarkably well in Iran, I am impressed with what the owners have managed to accomplish.
 Not only have they managed to procure quality Persian food, the location is central and makes a bold statement.
 It is apart of the ever growing proof that Florence is becoming less provincial and opening up to more international culture.